UberGeweii/zdaemon_defendyourcaptain/README.md

 sv_roundbased (Experimental: mimics ZDaemons' round based system, 0 or 1)

-sv_forceteamrespawn (Experimental: requires for sv_roundbased to be set to 1, respawns whole team when round ends)
+sv_forceteamrespawn (Experimental: requires for sv_roundbased to be set to 1, force respawns whole team when round ends and skips all other checks)

 sv_newroundonsuicide (Experimental: requires for sv_roundbased to be set to 1, calls a new round when a captain suicides)